hapax/hapax.github.io/assets/simple-physics.md

 </p>

-**Exercise 10 (jumping mugs).** (a) Estimate the number of atoms $n_C$ in a cup of coffee.
+**Exercise 10 (jumping mugs).** (a) Estimate the number of atoms $n_C$ in a mug of coffee.

-(b) Very roughly, what is the probability the coffee jumps spontaneously into the air?
+(b) Very roughly, what is the probability the mug jumps spontaneously into the air?

 *Hint.* Atoms move in random directions.
 The coffee will spontaneously